View basket (0 items $0.00)

 Does our skeleton—and bones—play a role for our health and wellbeing beyond ‘just’ holding up our body, as previously assumed?

-Indeed, new research indicates that hormones produced as part of building bone mass may be central to energy usage, reproduction, and memory.
+Indeed, research now indicates that hormones produced as part of building bone mass may be central to energy usage, reproduction, and memory.

 “Do our bones influence our minds?” a recent article from The New Yorker asks.
 Crazy as the questions sounds, the notion that our bones play a wider role in bodily functions is based on decades of research.